-Stefanou has performed, presented, published and exhibited locally and internationally including: Salt Museum (Istanbul); Kadist Gallery (Paris); Le Pavé d'Orsay (Paris); the University of Music and Performing Arts (Graz); Residency Corazon Gallery (La Plata); The Yellow House (Sydney); E-flux (NYC); The Sydney Opera House; Australian Centre for the Moving Image (Melbourne); University of Pennsylvania (Philadelphia); Festaal (Berlin); Carriageworks (Sydney); Gertrude Contemporary (Melbourne); The Ian Potter Museum (Melbourne); Blindside Gallery (Melbourne); Perth Institute of Contemporary Art; McClelland Gallery and Sculpture Park (Langwarrin); Stacks Projects (Sydney); Hamer Hall (Melbourne); Pheonix Central Park (SYD); Bundanon Museum (Illaroo); University of Western Australia (Perth); Australian Centre of Contemporary Art (Melbourne); National Gallery of Victoria; Museum of Old and New Art (Tasmania); Mini American Anthropology Association with Michael Taussig (NY); Rosi Braidotti Posthuman Artist Labs (Utrecht University); 3ecologies Project (Canada); Buxton Contemporary (Melbourne); AAANZ (AU/NZ); Institute of Modern Art (Brisbane); Melanie Roger Gallery (Auckland); Audio Foundation (Auckland); The Substation (Melbourne); Performance Review (Melbourne); Sarah Scout Presents (Melbourne); Hazelhurst Art Centre (SYD); Buxton Contemporary (Melbourne); Composite Gallery (Melbourne); Chapter House (Melbourne); Collingwood Yards Arts Precinct (Melbourne); West Space (Melbourne); Disclaimer Journal; Journal of Sonic Studies; Artist Profile; Kunstlicht Journal (NL); Unprojects and Cordite Poetry Review.
+Stefanou has performed, presented, published and exhibited locally and internationally including: Salt Museum (Istanbul); Kadist Gallery (Paris); Le Pavé d'Orsay (Paris); the University of Music and Performing Arts (Graz); Residency Corazon Gallery (La Plata); The Yellow House (Sydney); e-flux Screening Room (NYC); The Sydney Opera House; Australian Centre for the Moving Image (Melbourne); University of Pennsylvania (Philadelphia); Festaal (Berlin); Carriageworks (Sydney); Gertrude Contemporary (Melbourne); The Ian Potter Museum (Melbourne); Blindside Gallery (Melbourne); Perth Institute of Contemporary Art; McClelland Gallery and Sculpture Park (Langwarrin); Stacks Projects (Sydney); Hamer Hall (Melbourne); Pheonix Central Park (SYD); Bundanon Museum (Illaroo); University of Western Australia (Perth); Australian Centre of Contemporary Art (Melbourne); National Gallery of Victoria; Museum of Old and New Art (Tasmania); Mini American Anthropology Association with Michael Taussig (NY); Rosi Braidotti Posthuman Artist Labs (Utrecht University); 3ecologies Project (Canada); Buxton Contemporary (Melbourne); AAANZ (AU/NZ); Institute of Modern Art (Brisbane); Melanie Roger Gallery (Auckland); Audio Foundation (Auckland); The Substation (Melbourne); Performance Review (Melbourne); Sarah Scout Presents (Melbourne); Hazelhurst Art Centre (SYD); UNSW Galleries (Sydney); SCA Galleries (Sydney); Buxton Contemporary (Melbourne); Composite Gallery (Melbourne); Chapter House (Melbourne); Collingwood Yards Arts Precinct (Melbourne); West Space (Melbourne); Disclaimer Journal; Journal of Sonic Studies; Artist Profile; Kunstlicht Journal (NL); Unprojects and Cordite Poetry Review.

 I acknowledge the Traditional Custodians of the land on which I work and live, and recognise their continuing connection to multispecies collaboration, voice, land, song, water and community.
 I pay respect to Elders past, present and emerging and to all First Nations people.